Brazil: Cultural Landscape

 Cultural Landmarks

-Oktoberfest Blumenau: Blumenau in Santa Catarina hosts one of the largest Oktoberfest celebrations outside of Germany, showcasing German culture, music, dancing, and traditional cuisine.
+Oktoberfest Blumenau: Blumenau in Santa Catarina hosts one of the largest Oktoberfest celebrations outside of Germany.
+It showcases German culture, music, dancing, and traditional cuisine.

 São Miguel das Missões: This UNESCO World Heritage Site in Rio Grande do Sul preserves the ruins of the São Miguel Arcanjo Mission, an important Jesuit mission established in the 17th century.